bee-keeper/aws-ansible-django-deployment/README.md

 5. Configure logging (uses logroate)
 6. Configure backups (uses [aws-snapshot-tool](https://github.com/evannuil/aws-snapshot-tool))

+Just a note - this is still under production and could still use some security improvements and other tweaks.

 ##Project configuration

 Start by opening the 'playbook.yml' file and providing values for all the variables listed under 'vars'.
 The application will be deployed and owned by 'application_user'.
 You'll need to provide their password hash by running the following command: